ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

 * Change password via a token ("reset password"/"forgot password" instead of "change password")
+* Throttle the "forgot password" endpoint.
+Create a record and make sure that emails can only be sent once every 30 minutes.
+  - Schedule a job that clears out old records of forgot password endpoint hits
 * Get user security data in various endpoints
 * End-to-end encryption
 * Use `TransactionBuilder` for multi-query functions.
 Consolidate database operations in handlers to make use of transactions.